nervecentergarage/structured-journalism-developer-community/README.md

 ##### Article Production Team:

-> Team focusing on AI to support journalists on assembling the final stories and to find any tedium contents in the final content prepared for publishing before the approval process.
+> The team focusing on AI to support journalists in aggregating the final stories and to find any tedium contents in the final content prepared for publishing before the approval process.
 Click here to know more about [article production team](https://github.com/nervecentergarage/structured-journalism-article-production).

 ##### Automation Team: